choppen5/twilio-client-outbound-conf/README.md

 The source code and tutorial for the full system comes from the excellent Twilio Quickstart guide here: <https://www.twilio.com/docs/quickstart/ruby/client>

-If you follow that tutorial (which I highly encourage you to do), you will have a full understanding of how to make phone calls from your browser, using the Twilio javascript client.
+If you follow that tutorial (which I highly encourage you to do so), you will have a full understanding of how to make phone calls from your browser, using the Twilio javascript client.
 You will need to follow all the steps to have a local development environment, and walk through creating a Twilio client in the language of your choice (in this example Ruby).

 But, if  you are feeling lazy, or in a hurry, you can use this source code to simply deploy to Heroku using the lovely [Heroku Button](https://blog.heroku.com/archives/2014/8/7/heroku-button).